 Arguably the most legendary philosopher of all time, Plato's Five Dialogues is a great introduction to his work and the study of philosophy in general.
 You'll learn about Socrates's life (Plato was his student), the concept of forms, and the notion of the immortal soul.
 And even though the dialogues are classics, the writing itself is actually quite digestible and easy to follow.

 Orientalism is considered essential reading in pretty much every humanities department, from history to media studies and philosophy.
-In this groundbreaking book, scholar Edward Said explains that the projection of a primitive other "is a Western style for dominating, restructuring, and having authority” over perceived difference, providing us with an explicit framework to understand the material consequences of this ideology and its consequences throughout history and stretching into the contemporary moment.
+In this groundbreaking book, scholar Edward Said explains that the projection of a primitive other "is a Western style for dominating, restructuring, and having authority” over perceived difference, providing us with an explicit framework to understand the material consequences of this ideology and its consequences throughout history, stretching into the contemporary moment.

-This is a wonderful book to pick up if you want to learn about the history of philsosophy—the important thinkers and players, groundbreaking and defining moments, and critical ideas.
+This is a wonderful book to pick up if you want to learn about the history of philosophy—the important thinkers and players, groundbreaking and defining moments, and critical ideas.
 It follows a chronological structure and includes plenty of entertaining anecdotes while also diving into the more complicated themes, making it easy to enjoy.
 But it's not all lighthearted; since it includes a lot of the major philosophical thinkers, you will definitely be asking yourself plenty of heavy-hitting, disquieting questions throughout.

 Ralph Waldo Emerson's appreciation of nature and belief in transcendentalism was considered pretty radical for the times, when most believed that nature should be and could be dominated and domesticated by humankind.
 In this essay, he launches into an argument about how we can understand reality through the study of nature.
 It's an important book to revisit right now, especially considering the implications of climate change.

-This book includes two of Friedrich Nietzche's greatest works, his first and last ones published.
-In The Birth of Tragedy and The Geneology of Morals, he explores the conflict between a moral and aesthetic approach to life as well as the meaning and functions of religion, science, nihilism, and the dichotomy between Apollo and Dionysus.
+This book includes two of Friedrich Nietzsche's greatest works, his first and last ones published.
+In The Birth of Tragedy and The Genealogy of Morals, he explores the conflict between a moral and aesthetic approach to life as well as the meaning and functions of religion, science, nihilism, and the dichotomy between Apollo and Dionysus.
 One of the most memorable opinions is that "all life rests on appearance, art, illusion, optics, the need for perspective and for error," which is just a taste of his introduction to perspectivism over truth.
-Fans of Nietzche should look to Beyond Good and Evil for another life-changing read.
+Fans of Nietzsche should look to Beyond Good and Evil for another life-changing read.

 This is another classic book you'll find on every philosophy 101 syllabus since it's a great introduction to the many facets of the discipline.
 In other words, if you're a beginner and just want to get a foundational understanding, or you're interested in studying but aren't sure which direction you'll take, this book will fit the bill.
 Russell's writing is also easy to read because it's so swift, concise, and comprehensive.